 What is Phraya Nakhon Cave?

-The unmatched natural beauty of Phraya Nakhon makes it one of the most popular tourist attractions and photographed caves in Thailand.
+The unmatched natural beauty of Phraya Nakhon makes it one of Thailand’s most popular tourist attractions and photographed caves.
 However, the remote location and tricky track limit several tourists interested in capturing a glimpse of this stunning sight.

 The atmosphere in the cave is serene, especially when the crowds are limited.